 Here are the top game improvement iron sets that you can buy in 2019.
 I’ll update the list whenever new irons are released.

-As I was writing this article, I got word that Callaway had just released their new irons for the year.
+As I was writing this article (the original version at least), I got word that Callaway had just released their new irons for the year.
 The Callaway Apex 2019 irons, assuming they are similar to the previous models, is set to become one of the most popular iron sets all year.
 The Apex irons are the perfect combination of distance and forgiveness that most golfers are searching for.

 Here’s the main difference with these irons though: they are way more compact than most expected.
 With the updated Apex irons, Callaway wanted to deliver more distance in a design that would appeal to better players.
 That means that golfers that WANT a sleek profile iron (but know they aren’t good enough to game one) can now game one that is still very forgiving.
 That’s a huge plus, as more and more golfers are leaning towards a more attractive, slimmer topline design with better feel.